Erlemar/Erlemar.github.io/README.md

 A conversational chatbot in [telegram](http://t.me/amlnlpbot) which was created for an honor assignment of [nlp course by Higher School of Economics](https://www.coursera.org/learn/language-processing/home/welcome).
 The main functionality of the bot is to distinguish two types of questions (questions related to programming and others) and then either give an answer or talk using a conversational model.

+## Kaggle competitions.

+### Avito demand prediction

+[Avito demand prediction](https://www.kaggle.com/c/avito-demand-prediction) was a competition on Kaggle where we tried to predict something like demand based on ads content.
+This competition was very interesting because it had tabular data, texts and images.
+On the other hand this was the reason the competition was quite difficult.
+My team reached 131th place and got bronze medal!
+Here is a [link](https://github.com/Erlemar/Avito_demand_prediction_2018) to my solution.

+### Categorization of purchases

+[This](https://www.kaggle.com/c/receipt-categorisation) was a Russian inclass Kaggle competition in the third session of ODS ml course.
+It sounded interesting and I took part in it reaching a 3rd place.
+[Here](https://www.kaggle.com/artgor/3rd-place-solution) is my kaggle kernel with a solution.

 ## Kaggle kernels.

 ### DonorsChoose.org Application Screening